paulsmith/tailscale-mcp-server/README.md

 ## Development

-This server is built using the MCP Go SDK.
+This server is built using the [mcp-go](https://github.com/paulsmith/mcp-go) package.
 If you want to extend or modify it:

 1. Clone the repository
 2. Make your changes